Work with znodes

 numChildren = 0

-Watches allow a client to get notifications about changes in the monitored Znodes.
-To create a new Watch, run the get command with the additional argument, which is the watcher name.
+Watches allow a client to get notifications about changes in the monitored znodes.
+To create a new watch, use the -w flag with the get, stat, and ls commands.

-The output is the same as for the get standard call:
+When setting a watch, the output is the same as for the regular command, for example:

 The test configuration has been updated with the command set